-Takes the data storage value.
-Valid values:

-- Currency-Stores and displays the member's data value in the default currency. - Non-currency-Stores and displays the member's data value as a $\ensuremath{\mathsf{a}}$ numeric value. - Percentage-Stores data values as a numeric value and displays the member's data value as a percentage. - Smart list / enumeration-Stores data values as a numeric value and displays the member's data value as a string. - Date-Stores and displays the member's data value in the format mm/dd/yyyy or dd/ mm/yyyy - Text-Stores and displays the member's data value as text. - Unspecified-Stores and displays the member's data value as "unspecified."
+Column Description Data Type Takes the data storage value.
+Valid values: Currency-Stores and displays the member's data value in the default currency.
+Non-currency-Stores and displays the member's data value as a numeric value.
+Percentage-Stores data values as a numeric value and displays the member's data value as a percentage.
+Smart list / enumeration-Stores data values as a numeric value and displays the member's data value as a string.
+Date-Stores and displays the member's data value in the format mm/dd/yyyy or dd/ mm/yyyy Text-Stores and displays the member's data value as text.
+Unspecified-Stores and displays the member's data value as "unspecified."
 The default value is taken from the parent of the member being loaded or is Currency if the member is being added to the root dimension.

-Exchange Rate Type

-Takes the exchange rate.
+Exchange Rate Type Takes the exchange rate.
 This column is dependent on the value specified for the Data Type column.
-Valid values:

-- Average, Ending, and Historical when Data Type is equal to Currency

-- None when Data Type is equal to Non-currency or Percentage This value is passed as a string.
-The default value is taken from the parent of the member that is being loaded or, if the member is being added to the root dimension, is based on the account type and takes the following values:
+Valid values: Average, Ending, and Historical when Data Type is equal to Currency None when Data Type is equal to Non-currency or Percentage This value is passed as a string.
+The default value is taken from the parent of the member that is being loaded or, if the member i being added to the root dimension, is based on the account type and takes the following values: Revenue-Average Expense-Average Asset-Ending Liability-Ending Equity-Ending Saved Assumption-None Use 445 Indicates the distribution selected in the Planning application.
+If the application has no distribution, this column is not displayed.
+Valid values are 0 and 1 (or any number other than 0); default value:

-- Revenue-Average

-- Expense-Average

-- Asset-Ending

-- Liability-Ending

-- Equity-Ending

-- Saved Assumption-None